RobertTalbert/discretecs/MTH 325 Learning Objectives.md

     * Will have to work on this... basic stuff involving lists, dictionaries, loops, conditional statements and logic -- focusing on stuff used in Sage

 ### Earlier MTH 225 content

+_Note: I don't foresee a module for this content or even spending class time reviewing it.
+Rather, this would be done through screencasts and out-of-class work._

 + 3.8: Matrices
     * Identify the i-th column, j-th row, and the (i,j)-entry of a matrix.